Skip to main content

 Voting in person

-If you vote in person, you'll receive a poll card telling you where to vote.
+If you vote in person, you'll receive a poll card.
+Your poll card contains information including the address of your polling station.
+You can take your poll card with you to vote but you are not required to do so.
 You can also find your nearest polling station online.

 You'll also need to provide photo ID at the polling station if you want to vote in person.